unknown321/wampy/USAGE.md

 `Debug` checkbox enables some logging, which you (the user) don't need.
 It also shows codec/bitrate when active skin is cassette.

 `Limit fps` is recommended to be ON.
 There is no need to render 60 frames per second.
-Does this really helps to save battery/improve performance?
+Does it really help to save battery/improve performance?
 Don't know.

 `Swap prev/next buttons` swaps prev/next buttons when wampy is on to match Winamp track buttons. *Note*: if wampy is on